lambo1986/Rudi/README.md

 rudi.random_pattern
 ```

 Feel free to explore the documentation and example scripts included in the project for more advanced uses and sequencing techniques.
+Be sure to write your own methods in order to create your desired sequence.
+Use a new runner file to make a new composition, and require the relevant file to trigger the synthesizer.

 ## How to Contribute